Our Research Team

 Mark Anderson, MD, PhD: Immunology Research

 The Robert B. Friend and Michelle M. Friend Endowed Chair in Diabetes Research, Dr. Anderson is a recognized expert in understanding how autoimmune diseases like type 1 diabetes occur.
 He helped discover the function of a protein called Aire that is critical to helping immune cells learn to recognize and avoid attacking the body’s own tissue.
 Dr. Anderson’s group co-created the first functioning human thymus tissue from embryonic stem cells in the laboratory.
 In addition to his research and teaching activities, Dr. Anderson sees adult patients in the Justine Kathryn Schreyer Diabetes Care Center.

 The A.W. and Mary Margaret Clausen Distinguished Professor in Metabolism and Endocrinology, Dr. Bluestone is the former director of the UCSF Diabetes Center.
-He is currently the director of the Immune Tolerance Network and executive vice chancellor and provost of UCSF.
+He is currently the director of the Immune Tolerance Network.
 Dr. Bluestone is renowned as a world leader in autoimmunity and transplantation immunology.
 He is committed to the development of novel clinical applications in immune tolerance and has been an important catalyst for recent progress in islet cell transplantation for treating type 1 diabetes.

 David Gardner, MD: Inflammation/Obesity/Metabolism Research